nigale222/FoodVilla/README.md

-# InstaFood - Food Delivery App
+# FoodVilla - Food Delivery App

 [**Live Demo**](https://instafood-self.vercel.app)

-InstaFood is a full-stack web application designed to simplify food ordering and delivery.
+FoodVilla is a full-stack web application designed to simplify food ordering and delivery.
 The app includes user authentication, cart management, order tracking, and responsive design to provide users with a seamless experience.
 Built using the MERN stack (MongoDB, Express.js, React, Node.js).

 ## Features